Best wetsuit bags: Wet dry bags for triathletes

 - $149 / £114.95

 This Tote bag is a very similar beast to the Yeti (above) so realistically, you can’t go wrong with either.
-This one is again very sturdy with a tough bottom and waterproofing (though again, with an open top).
+Again it’s very sturdy with a tough bottom and waterproofing (though again, with an open top).

 Here there are multiple inner pockets with magnetic enclosures and one inner and one outer zippy pocket.

-Weight is exactly the same as the Yeti at 1.4kg so again, this isn’t one I’d carry about over long distances though the two straps are versatile between hands or shoulders and comfy enough for short walks.
+Weight is exactly the same as the Yeti at 3lbs / 1.4kg so again, this isn’t one I’d carry about over long distances.
+Yet the two straps are versatile between hands or shoulders and comfy enough for short walks.

 I did find the Yeti a little easier to use as the flappy internal layers did get a bit in the way here when washing things or drying the bag out afterwards.
 Plus, that white interior did mark a bit.